 Course Objective: The objective of this course is to offer detailed knowledge about the biomolecules present inside the cell.
-The course focus on giving a deeper insight into the fundamentals of structure and function different biomolecules.
-The objective of this course is also to provide a deeper insight into the fundamentals of structure, function and kinetics of enzymes.
+The course focuses on giving a deeper insight into the fundamentals of structure and function different biomolecules.

-Unit 1: Carbohydrate and Lipids
+Unit 1: Carbohydrate

 Students will get a grasp on structure and their criterion of classification of carbohydrates.
 They will be able to understand role of different types of carbohydrates in a cell.
-Students will learn about structure and function of building blocks of lipids.
-They will also learn about physio-chemical properties of fatty acids.